-On 31st December, equipped with a WingtraOne UAV, the Strydom & Associates team set out to map the area of 1500 Ha or 15 km2.
-Flight planning was done with WingtraOne’s custom flight planning software, the WingtraPilot.
-The surveyors had already outlined the area they wanted to map on WingtaPilot’s base layer map, and it had generated the required flight plans.
-4 flights were planned in total, each one set to a GSD of 5 cm/px resulting in a flight altitude of 390 m.
+On 31st December, equipped with a WingtraOne UAV, the Strydom & Associates team set out to map the mine area of 1500 Ha or 15 km2.
+The WingtraPilot, WingtraOne’s custom flight planning software, completed the flight plan and generated a base-layer map outlining the mapping area.
+Four flights were planned in total, each one set to a GSD of 5 cm/px resulting in a flight altitude of 390 m.

 It was a windy day on the field with the wind on ground being 7 m/s.
 WingtraPilot ran a host of automated safety checks before the flight, to make sure that operations will be undertaken safely.
-This and additional mission planning features on the app also let the surveyors from Strydom & Associates to make minor adjustments to the flight plans and allow a completely hands-off safe operation.
+This and additional mission planning features on the app also let the surveyors from Strydom & Associates make minor adjustments to the flight plans and allow a completely hands-off safe operation.

 For each flight, the drone took off from the ground automatically, flew along the generated flight path capturing images and then landed safely on its 4 m2 landing spot.
 In 2.5 hours of flight time, the surveyors collected aerial imagery consisting of 1500 RGB images of the entire 15 km2 area.
 The images were georeferenced by the onboard GPS data from the WingtraOne.

 The georeferenced images were later post-processed by the Agisoft Photoscan and Pix4D softwares.
 The evenly distributed ground control points in the area helped to optimize camera positions and orientation data.
-Then, combining this information with a comparison of many different overlapping images, highly accurate 3D models were built.
+Combining this information with a comparison of many different overlapping images, highly-accurate 3D models were built.